Ashaz4994/GSOC_E2E/Specific Task 2j/README.md

 #### Unsupervised Symmetry Discovery
 I took the latent space vector of each image and trained an oracle that predicts the correct label for an image.
 It achieved an ROC AUC score of 0.999.

 After that, I implemented the loss function mentioned in the paper and trained the generator, but I did not obtain satisfactory results.
+It could be due to high dimension that i have choosen for latent space.

 #### [Model Weights](https://drive.google.com/drive/folders/16NFYIhpMY22iWh4UoLRgfapQuLCeiAx_?usp=drive_link)